2026 Ford Bronco: What's New

 What changed for 2026

-- Wireless Apple CarPlay and Android Auto standard on all trims with the 12-inch SYNC 4A screen (previously required physical USB connection)
+- Wireless Apple CarPlay and Android Auto standard on all trims with the 12-inch SYNC 4A screen (previously required a physical USB connection)

-- Heritage Edition returns as a limited-run package on Outer Banks — includes retro round headlights and two-tone paint; 4,000 units for 2026
+- Heritage Edition returns as a limited-run package on Outer Banks — retro round headlights and two-tone paint; 4,000 units for 2026

 - New color: Hot Pepper Red Metallic added; Race Red discontinued